-Working, health and safety conditions were so bad that an estimated 50,000 miners died in the mines, by accidents, pit collapses and explosions, or as a result of miners’ lung in the period between 1870 and 1914.
-Mining brought a huge cost in blood and bone.
+By then, coal was powering the American Industrial Revolution, and over 600,000 miners were working in the pits by 1900.
+Working, health and safety conditions were so bad that an estimated 50,000 miners died in the mines, by accidents, pit collapses and explosions or due to “miners’ lung” in the period between 1870 and 1914.
+Miners paid a considerable cost in blood and bone.

 Through the 1890s, Mother Jones began to feature regularly on the picket lines of strikes.
 She organised miners in anthracite mines and coal mines.
 She worked with silk weavers and domestic servants across America.

 By 1905, almost 700,000 men dug coal, but over 70% were now organised union members or received union rates of pay and some 300,000 were in the UMWA.

-Mary had no intention of working from an office or enjoying the trappings of some union officers, she was one of very few women prepared to take on the very dangerous role as a union organiser, in the field.
-Some union organisers simply disappeared after being murdered in remote rural areas, where the mines were located and where the mine owners were the law.
+Mary Jones was just one of the post Famine generation of new Irish labour activist women who began to fight for workers rights in that period.
+She had no intention of working from an office or enjoying the trappings of some union officers, she was one of very few women prepared to take on the very dangerous role as a miners union organiser in the field among the miners.
+Some union organisers had already disappeared after being murdered in remote rural areas, where the mines were usually located and where the mine owners owned the land and were the law.

-The union used strikes as a weapon and closed down coalfields effectively and in spite of early defeats, the union survived and developed.
-By 1894, Mother Jones appeared in Birmingham, Alabama during the coal strike and also heads to Georgia and South Carolina to agitate towards exposing conditions in the Cotton Mills.
+The union used strikes as a weapon and closed down coalfields effectively.
+In spite of early defeats, the union survived and developed.
+By 1894, Mother Jones appeared in Birmingham, Alabama during the coal strike and also heads to Georgia and South Carolina to agitate and expose dire conditions in the cotton mills.